Recycled Foil Valentine Cards

 I used a paper crafting embossing tool but if you don’t have one you can use a blunt pencil - just don’t press too hard with it.

 You need to lay your foil on a soft surface, not a hard wooden table.
 I usually do all my paper crafting on a cutting board but for this I just popped the foil onto a lightly padded cloth place mat.
-That craft play foam stuff would be ideal too.
-Just draw a simple design onto the foil using the embossing tool.
+A sheet of craft foam would be ideal, or even a folded tea towel.

 Once the design is done on one side, I found it stood out better if I turned it over and used the tool to outline the design again, just go round either side of the lines you’ve already done.
 It works best if you don’t press quite so hard as you did on the other side.
 This is not an essential step but it does make the design ‘pop’